 Freewallet is a cryptocurrency wallet brand supporting over 30 currencies.
 It provides both single- and multi-currency wallets.
-The wallet is available for iOS and Android, and also exists in the form of the web interface application.
+The wallet is available for iOS and Android, and also exists in the form of a web interface application.
 There are several single-currency wallets and two multi-wallets — Crypto Wallet and Freewallet Lite.
 Users of Freewallet can transfer coins to each other for free.
 Another significant feature is the ability to pay for mobile phone service via this wallet.
-The web version features in-built crypto exchange.
+The web version features an in-built crypto exchange.
 Freewallet users can buy Bitcoin, Litecoin, and Ethereum with a credit card.
 The wallet is available in English, Simplified Chinese, Spanish, Russian, French, German, and Italian languages.

 Providing its users with so many available coins for purchase, Freewallet is actually a leader in this indicator, especially when compared with other wallets that offer not so many coins.

 On the Internet, one can find scam allegations concerning Freewallet so it is reasonable to find out if Freewallet a scam or is it a legit service?
 Most of the allegations are quite standard.
 People accuse Freewallet of blocking accounts or complain that sent money didn't reach the address.
 Usually, these issues are successfully solved by the support team and have nothing to do with malicious activity.

 - Setting the Security Measures

 - How to Add Funds to Freewallet Account?

 - How to Buy Cryptocurrencies With a Credit Card?